PedanticHacker/ReChess/README.md

+# ReChess 1.0

 ## What's this?

-This is ReChess, an app for playing chess against a UCI engine.
+This is ReChess, an app for playing chess against an engine.

 ## In what programming language is ReChess written?